brennv/flask-app/README.md

 ## Builds and redeploys

-Docker images are automatically built from changes to repo branches and tags via [docker hub autobuilds](https://docs.docker.com/docker-hub/github/).
+[Docker images](https://hub.docker.com/r/brenn/flask-app/tags/) are automatically built from changes to repo branches and tags via [docker hub autobuilds](https://docs.docker.com/docker-hub/github/).
 Using a cluster provisioned on [docker cloud](https://cloud.docker.com/), services are deployed as stacks from `stack/` to nodes tagged *infra* or *compute*.
 Setting stack option `autoredeploy: true` automatically redeploys fresh images from recent commits.

 Image tagging and redeployment scheme:

-- `flask-app:latest` follows the **master** branch and deploys the *latest stable release* to **production** at [http://flask-app.beta.build](http://flask-app.beta.build)
+- `flask-app:latest` follows the **master** branch and deploys to **production** at [http://flask-app.beta.build](http://flask-app.beta.build)
 - `flask-app:develop` follows the **develop** branch and deploys to **staging** at [http://staging.flask-app.beta.build](http://staging.flask-app.beta.build)

 To create sites at subdomains using virtual hosts as shown in `stack/`, assumes domain records have been configured with a `CNAME` record from `*` to `example.com.` and an `A` record from `@` to a floating IP pointing of the load balancer.